kylebrandt/tempExprDoc/expr.md

 The primary use case for expressions is with alerting.
 Like alerting, processing is done server side, so expressions can operate without a browser session.
 However, Expressions can be used with backend data sources and visualization as well.

+Expressions are meant to augment data sources by enabling queries from different data sources to be combined, or by providing operations that a data source does not have.
+However, when possible, it is better to do data processing inside the data source.
+Copying data from storage to Grafana's server for processing is not efficient, so expressions are targeted at lightweight data processing.

 Expressions work with data source queries that return time series or number data.
 They also operate on [multiple-dimensional data](https://grafana.com/docs/grafana/latest/getting-started/timeseries-dimensions/) (for example, a query that returns multiple series, where each series is identified by labels or tags).

 An individual expression takes one or more queries or other expressions as input, and adds data to the result.
 Each individual expression or query is represented by a variable which is a named identifer known as it a RefID (e.g., the default letter `A` or `B`).
 To reference the output of an individual expression or a data source query in another expression, this identifer is used as a variable.